-Most people, like most businesses, have a “type”—people with certain characteristics that they feel just click with them.
+Most people, like most businesses, have a “type” — people with certain characteristics that they feel just click with them.
 Unlike most people, though, a lot of business owners don’t have a good idea of what their type actually is.
 And just like in dating, trying to sell products to people that aren’t a good match is a recipe for disaster.

-This is where your ideal customer profile, or ICP, comes in.
 Your ICP is a profile of your best customer.
 To find out who that is, questions you’ll need to answer include:

 - who they are?